eamena-project/eamena-arches-dev/data/bibref/README.md

 | [Data entry](https://github.com/eamena-project/eamena-arches-dev/tree/main/data/bibref#data-entry) 		|  BU	|   Search URL	|
 | [Data output](https://github.com/eamena-project/eamena-arches-dev/tree/main/data/bibref#data-output)		|  Search URL 	|   Bibliographical references	|

-The function will have an API (like the bulk-uploader) allowing users to access it directly
+The function will have an API (like the bulk-uploader) enabling users to access it directly.

 ### Data entry

 An user uploads a BU to EAMENA.
 He will recieved an email with the URL (search URL) referencing his/her dataset